 The safety labels shown above are affixed to your boiler.
 Although the labels are of high quality, they may become dislodged or unreadable over time.
-Contact Harsco Industrial, Patterson-Kelley toll-free at (877) 728-5351 for replacement labels.
+Contact Harsco Industrial, Patterson-Kelley toll-free at (877) 728-5351 for

-SAFETY PRECAUTIONS 2.5
+2.5 SAFETY PRECAUTIONS

-Provide a suitable location for the boiler, away from normal personnel traffic, with adequate working space, adequate clearances, proper ventilation and lighting, with a structure sufficiently strong and rigid to support the weight of the boiler, all piping, and accessories.
+Provide a suitable location for the boiler away from normal personnel traffic.
+Ensure that you have adequate working space, adequate clearances, proper ventilation and lighting, a structure sufficiently strong and rigid to support the weight of the boiler, all piping and accessories.